MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 - A service application administrator (Full Control) for the User Profile Service.

-- a Microsoft 365 Global Administrator, either with or without multi-factor authentication (MFA) enabled for the account.
+- a Microsoft 365 Global Admin, either with or without multi-factor authentication (MFA) enabled for the account.

 - Logged into Microsoft 365 and SharePoint Server from a server in your SharePoint Server farm.

-- Able to launch the Hybrid Picker as a Farm Administrator with elevated permissions.
+- Able to launch the Hybrid Picker as a Farm Admin with elevated permissions.

 > [!IMPORTANT]
 > The Hybrid Picker wizard must be launched from an on-premises server with SharePoint Server 2013, SharePoint Server 2016, or SharePoint Server 2019 installed.
 Launch it in the environment you want to use for your SharePoint hybrid.